huiminzhang0111/web-module-challenge-scope-and-closure/README.md

 ```

 2. Research the differences between functional programming and object oriented programming.
 Then, describe the pros and cons of functional programming vs object-oriented programming.
 This is a common interview question and great practice!

+- both of them uses a diffenrent method for storing and manipulating the data.

+- In functional programming, data cannot be stored in objects and it can only be transformed by creating functions.
+It's good when you have a fixed set of things, and as your code evolves, you primarily add new operations on existing things.
+It requires always a new object to execute functions and takes a lot of mempry for executing the applications.

+- In object-oriented programming, data is stored in objects.
+It's good when you have a fixed set of operations on things, and as your code evolves, you promarily add new things.
+It's hard to maintain objects while increasing the levels of inheritence.
+It also breaks the principle of encapsulation and not fully modular.

 ## Resources